crackerli/crackerli.github.io/docs/index.markdown

 <h3 id="useful-guides-and-articles">Useful Guides And Articles</h3>
 <ul>
 <li><a href="https://github.com/Zondax/namadexer/tree/main/docs">Documentation for Indexer</a> A detailed documentation for Namada Indexer</li>
+<li><a href="https://www.notion.so/From-scratch-to-syncing-in-10-minutes-c0a56b34cdec447fbe2a5cd8f559f0bb">From Scratch To Syncing In 10 Minutes</a> How to build a Namada node in 10 minutes</li>
 <li><a href="https://namada.net/community/docs/community-builder-handbook">Community Builder Handbook</a> Namada community builder program handbook</li>
 </ul>